CCIFISAT/week_of_coding/Day 1/readme.md

                 HTML is the standard markup language for creating Web pages.
 	      It describes the structure of a websitE.
 	    HTML elements are represented by tags.
-                Browsers do not display the HTML tags, but use them to render the content of the pagE.
+                Browsers do not display the HTML tags, but use them to render the content of the page.

 --> HTML TAGS Explained: